One Ok Rock: 2007–2009: Debut album, Beam of Light, Kanjo Effect and departure of Alex

+They had planned to release two albums in that one year, so they released Kanjou Effect in November 2008.
+At this point the band had gained more experience and were able to do some more serious recording.
+They settled into the Western sound they were influenced by.
+They replaced all their engineers and introduced their music to new producers.

 On April 5, 2009, Alex was arrested for groping the leg of a twenty-one-year-old female student on a train.
 He admitted to the charges and the case was settled out of court.
+The band reached their weakest point at this time.
+Ryota intended to leave bass and take up guitar.
+They felt it was impossible for them to add a new member.
 The band's next single, "Around the World Shounen", which was planned for a May 6 release as the theme song for the TV drama GodHand Teru, and their nationwide tour were both cancelled.
-In May 2009, it was announced that One Ok Rock would continue on without Alex, who went back to the United States.
+In May 2009, it was announced that One Ok Rock would continue on as a 4-piece band without Alex, who went back to the United States.
 Toru took his place as lead guitar, and the band re-arranged their songs to be played for one guitar.

 2010–2012: Niche Syndrome, music festivals, and Zankyo Reference

 With the new four-member formation, One Ok Rock released the single "Kanzen Kankaku Dreamer" on February 3, 2010.
 The song peaked at number nine on the Oricon Singles Chart in Japan.
 After four months, the band released their fourth studio album titled Niche Syndrome.
 Released on June 9, 2010, the album peaked at number three on the Billboard's Top Albums Sales chart.
-For the promotion of Niche Syndrome, One Ok Rock embarked on the This is my own judgement! tour initially in five Zepp music halls across the nation in 6 days, starting Sendai, Osaka, Nagoya, Fukuoka and ending in a 2-day concert in Tokyo.
+For the promotion of Niche Syndrome, One Ok Rock embarked on the "This is my own judgement!" tour initially in five Zepp music halls across the nation in 6 days, starting Sendai, Osaka, Nagoya, Fukuoka and ending in a 2-day concert in Tokyo.
 The second part the tour took place at sixteen different venues until December 11, 2010.
 They held a final performance in Nippon Budokan, Tokyo on November 28, followed by the release of a concert DVD This is My Budokan?! on February 16, 2011.
 On August 6, 7 and 8, One Ok Rock headlined Rock in Japan Festival and Summer Sonic Festival, followed by Rising Sun Rock Festival, Monster Bash, Treasure05X, Mad Ollie, Countdown Japan 2010/2011, and Radio Crazy.
 The band supported Pay Money to My Pain in their 2010 Stay Real tour, The Hiatus in their Anomaly 2010 tour, and Totalfat in their Overdrive tour.